google/stenographer/DESIGN.md

 #### How Queries Work ####

-An analyst that wants to query stenographer calls the 'stenoread' script, passing in a query string (see README.md for the query language format).
+An analyst that wants to query stenographer calls the `stenoread` script, passing in a query string (see README.md for the query language format).
 This string is then POST'd (via stenocurl, using TLS certs/keys) to stenographer.
 Stenographer parses the query into a Query object, which allows it to decide:

    * which index files it should read
-   * which key prefixes it should read from each index file
+   * which keys it should read from each index file
-   * how it should combine packet file positions it gets from each key prefix
+   * how it should combine packet file positions it gets from each key

 To illustrate, for the query string